How to make log structures: Introduction

 \subsection{Informal description of results}

 We describe our results informally.
-We begin with the definition of a generically toroidal crossing (gtc) space $Y$ over a field $k$; we proceed to summarise the construction of the sheaf $\shLS_Y$; and we conclude with a discussion of our main result, showing a canonical $1$-to-$1$ correspondence between $\Gamma (Y, \shLS_Y^\times)$ and the set $\LS (Y)$ of isomorphism classes of compatible log structures on $Y$.
+We begin by stating informally the definition of generically Gorenstein toroidal crossing (\ggtc{}) space $Y$ over a field $k$; we proceed to summarise the construction of the sheaf $\shLS_Y$; and we conclude with a discussion of our main result, exhibiting a bijection between the set $\LS (Y)$ of isomorphism classes of compatible log structures on $Y$ over $\Spec k^\dagger$ and $\Gamma (Y, \shLS_Y^\times)$.

 Let $M\cong \ZZ^r$ be a lattice of rank $r$, $\Sigma$ a rational polyhedral fan in $M$, and $K$ a field.
 The \emph{Stanley--Reisner ring} $K[\Sigma]$ is the free $K$-vector space over the monomials $z^m$, $m\in M\cap |\Sigma|$, where